georgeadamson/nestedAttr.js/README.txt

 Other non-form elements can be parsed as "fields" too if you give them a data-name attribute.
 Their contents will be extracted as the "field value" unless you can specify the value explicitly in a data-value attribute.

 options:
   seed     : An object hash representing the bare minimum data heirarchy you expect to return from this method.
 Attributes will be added to this.
-Use this to avoid blanks and missing arrays etc. trim     : A function for trimming the field values.
+Use this to avoid blanks and missing arrays etc in the resulting hash. trim     : A function for trimming the field values.
 Defaults to remove any whitespace prefix/suffix from field value.
 Is passed the field value as its first argument. isNested : A function to test whether the field name appears to use the nested[attributes][syntax].
 Is passed the field name as its first argument.

-By George Adamson August 2011
+By @GeorgeAdamson August 2011

 TODO: